CBC Literary Prizes FAQ

 Is there a minimum age requirement?

 There are no age restrictions.
-However, if you're considered a minor, you will need a parent or guardian's signature on your entry form.
+However, if you're considered a minor, there is a box to check on the entry form.
+You will need a parent or guardian's signed authorization only if your entry makes the longlist.

 When will the winners be announced?

 The exact dates change from year to year, but traditionally the winners are announced about six months after the deadline.
 Check our website for updates.

 Any work that has been published online or in print, or recorded for broadcast, is considered published and ineligible.